Dulanjana-S/airbnb-data-engineering-project/reports/final_report.md

 Business interpretation:

 Review score distribution helps assess customer satisfaction patterns.
-If scores are concentrated near the top end, this may indicate rating inflation, where small score differences still matter commercially.
+If scores are concentrated near the top end, small differences in rating may still matter commercially because many listings are competing within a narrow high-score band.

+### 8.5 Reviews by Room Type

+Figure: `reports/figures/reviews_by_room_type.png`

+Business interpretation:

+Entire homes/apartments have a higher average number of reviews than private rooms.
+This may indicate stronger guest activity, longer operating history, or greater visibility for entire-home listings.

-### 8.5 Monthly Availability
+### 8.6 Monthly Availability

 Figure: `reports/figures/monthly_availability_rate.png`

 Business interpretation:

-Monthly availability patterns help identify possible seasonal demand changes.
+Monthly availability patterns help identify potential seasonal or operational changes.
 Lower availability may suggest stronger demand or more host-blocked dates, while higher availability may indicate weaker demand or excess supply.

-### 8.6 Price Versus Number of Reviews
+### 8.7 Host Concentration

-Figure: `reports/figures/price_vs_number_of_reviews.png`
+Figure: `reports/figures/top_hosts_by_listing_count.png`

 Business interpretation:

-The relationship between price and number of reviews helps evaluate whether lower-priced listings receive more booking activity or whether premium listings can still maintain strong demand.
+The host concentration chart identifies high-volume operators.
+This is useful for understanding whether supply is driven mainly by many casual hosts or by a smaller group of professional operators.

 ## 9. Statistical Findings